Summer Design Studio

 Summer Journalism Workshop

-Offered by the School of Journalism, the Summer Journalism Workshop gives students, offers an intensive one-week program in reporting and writing, taught by award-winning journalists, for high school and early college students interested in exploring careers in journalism.
+Offered by the School of Journalism, the Summer Journalism Workshop offers an intensive one-week program in reporting and writing, taught by award-winning journalists, for high school and early college students interested in exploring careers in journalism.

 Learn more →